Dental Implants Philadelphia

 After the implant has bonded to the jawbone, the second phase begins (Stage Two).
 The surgeon will then uncover the implants and attach small posts that protrude through the gums and will act as anchors for the artificial teeth.
 When the artificial teeth are placed, these posts will not be seen.
 The entire procedure usually takes six to eight months.
 Most patients experience minimal disruption in their daily life.

-Using the most recent advances in dental implant technology, Dr. Richman, Dr. Mohan and Dr. Barunas are able to place single stage implants.
+Using the most recent advances in dental implant technology, Dr. Richman, Dr. Mohan, Dr. Barunas and Dr. Hoang are able to place single stage implants.
 These implants do not require a second procedure to uncover them, but do require a minimum of three to four months of healing time before artificial teeth are placed.
 There are even situations where the implants can be placed at the same time as a tooth extraction further minimizing the number of surgical procedures.
 Advances in dental implant technology have made it possible, in select cases, to extract teeth and place implants with temporary crowns at one visit.
 This procedure, called immediate loading, actually performs the implant placement?

 What Types Of Prosthesis Are Available?